Floyd family sues Minneapolis officers charged in his death | International

 Floyd family sues Minneapolis officers charged in his death

 All four officers were fired the day after Floyd's death, which set off protests that spread around the world and turned into a national reckoning on race in America.
 Floyd's death also sparked calls to abolish the Minneapolis Police Department and replace it with a new public safety department.
 A majority of City Council members support the move, saying the department has a long history and culture of brutality that has resisted change.
-A public hearing was planned later Wednesday on the proposal, which requires a change in the city's charter that could go to voters in November.
+The proposal requires a change in the city charter.
+Most callers to the first hour of a public hearing on Wednesday evening urged the charter commission to let voters decide.

 The lawsuit comes on the same day that a court allowed public viewing by appointment of video from the body cameras of Lane and Kueng.
-A coalition of news organizations and attorneys for Lane and Kueng have been advocating to make the videos public, saying they would provide a more complete picture of what happened when Floyd was taken into custody.
-The judge hasn't said why he's not allowing the video to be disseminated more widely.
-According to documents in state probate court, Floyd is survived by 11 known heirs, including five children and six siblings.
+A coalition of news organisations and attorneys for Lane and Kueng have been advocating to make the videos public, saying they would provide a more complete picture of what happened.
+The judge has not said why he is not allowing the video to be disseminated more widely.
+According to documents in the state probate court, Floyd is survived by 11 known heirs -- five children and six siblings.
 They live in Texas, North Carolina, Florida and New York.
 All but one of Floyd's children are adults.
 He has no living parents or grandparents.
 Kaarin Nelson Schaffer, named last week as the trustee for Floyd's family, is the plaintiff in the federal lawsuit.

-The lawsuit seeks compensatory and special damages in an amount to be determined by a jury.
-The complaint also asks for a receiver to be appointed to ensure that the city properly trains and supervises its police officers in the future.
-The families of victims of other high-profile police shootings have received high payouts in Minnesota.
-Last year, Minneapolis agreed to pay $20 million to the family of Justine Ruszczyk Damond, an unarmed woman who was shot by an officer after she called 911 to report hearing a possible crime happening behind her home.
-The settlement came three days after the officer, Mohamed Noor, was convicted of murdering her and is believed to be the largest payout ever stemming from police violence in Minnesota.
+The lawsuit takes issue with police policies and training.
+It says that even though neck restraints can be deadly, the police department allowed them to be used in situations in which deadly force was not warranted.
+After Floyd's death, Police Chief Medaria Arradondo said the type of restraint Chauvin had used was not authorised.
+The lawsuit also contends that the city acted with "deliberate indifference" when it came to allowing police to use excessive force.
+It says the city ratified practices that allowed officers to treat Black community members differently and it fostered a culture in which officers were not penalised for bad actions.

-At the time, Mayor Jacob Frey cited Noor's unprecedented conviction and his failure to identify a threat before he used deadly force as reasons for the large settlement.
-The mother of Philando Castile, a black motorist killed by an officer in 2016, reached a nearly $3 million settlement with the suburb of St. Anthony, which employed the officer.
-The officer, Jeronimo Yanez, was acquitted of manslaughter and other charges.
+"It really is about trying to change the culture and behaviour of policing," Crump said at a news conference.
+"We would have hoped that George Floyd did not have to sacrifice his life to bring about these changes.
+But now we are here, and we are at a tipping point."
+Last year, Minneapolis agreed to pay USD 20 million to the family of Justine Ruszczyk Damond, an unarmed woman who was shot by an officer after she called 911 to report hearing a possible crime happening behind her home..

 ALSO READ